 The site has many archive photos including our flagship unit the TW Communicator , the forerunner in the UK of the Japanese Black Box .

-During my 65 years on the HF bands , I have seen many changes and not all good .
-When giving a CW report I do not rely on my S meter but give an honest report based on what I hear e.g " by ear ur 579 " .
-The pernicious use of IMI by European stations I find rude .
-I also regret the misuse of BK .
-I was taught that using BK indicated that the other station was able to listen through .
+During my 65 years on the HF bands , I was given to understand , that using BK indicated that the other station was able to listen through .
 Many stations sign BK but they do not respond to an interrupt and , are as deaf as a post QSK wise , Whatever happened to good old K or KN ? .
 Perhaps signing BK sounds Kool !! .

 I am amazed by the apparent total inability of some CW stations to recognise a poor quality signal .
-They will , give 599 to a signal with a poor note perhaps for fear of upsetting the station they are working especially if it is rare DX .
-Thanks to modern technology , poor notes are as rare as hen's teeth but , it is sad to hear a station awarding T9 to someone with a note like a deranged buzz saw !! .
+They will , give 599 to a signal with a note resembling a deranged buzz saw perhaps , for fear of upsetting the station they are working especially if it is rare DX whatever that is in these days of the cell phone and the Internet.
+Thanks to modern technology , poor notes are however as rare as hens' teeth .

 You must be logged in to file a report on this page